-Should address the relationship between the buildings and the street to encourage walking and cycling.
+Should address the relationship between the buildings and the street to encourage walking and cycling. particularly through the London Square to new housing to the east and north Somers Town to the west.

 Active frontages:

 Creating new and or enhancing active ground floor commercial/retail uses particularly in the central section of the estate along the Eversholt Street frontage.